How to Purchase a Diamond Engagement Ring

-There’s a lot you can learn about diamonds before you even set foot in a jewelry store.
-Start with the 4Cs – Color, Clarity, Cut and Carat Weight – so you understand how each influences the value of the diamond and adds to the overall appearance of the stone.
+There’s a lot you can learn about diamonds before you even set foot in a jewellery store.
+Start with the 4Cs – Colour, Clarity, Cut and Carat Weight – so you understand how each influences the value of the diamond and adds to the overall appearance of the stone.
 You’ll learn what is most important to you and where you might want to compromise to fit your price range.

-Understand her taste in jewelry
+Understand her taste in jewellery

-Pay attention to the kind of jewelry she already wears.
+Pay attention to the kind of jewellery she already wears.
 Is she more classic or modern?
 Does she wear more white metals or yellow gold?
 Do her pieces tend to be more delicate or chunky?
 Sleek or ornate?
 Have these preferences in mind when you set out to shop.
 If you buy something similar to what she already likes, you can't go wrong.

 Know her ring size

 If she wears rings, borrow one she already owns.
 Trace the inner circle on a piece of paper, or press the ring into a bar of soap for an impression.
 You can also slide it down one of your own fingers and draw a line where it stops.
-A jeweler can use these measurements to identify her approximate ring size.
+A jeweller can use these measurements to identify her approximate ring size.

-Know her favorite shape and cutting style
+Know her favourite shape and cutting style

 If she hasn't made it easy for you by already voicing an opinion on the subject (or admiring someone else's engagement ring), keep these thoughts in mind when considering shape: